John-Kostick/vzome-sharing/_posts/2023-01-25-TO-Triacon-Cube-Transform-12-31-58.md

  </figcaption>
 </figure>

 The model below is akin to the first one above, but has many more stages in the transformation.
-It also includes an alternate sequnce from the Cube back out to the Truncated Octahedron.
+It also includes an alternate sequence from the Cube back out to the Truncated Octahedron.
 As in the first model, all polyhedra share the 8 cube corners.
 Scenes shows these two sequences as A set and B set.

 <figure style="width: 87%; margin: 5%">
  <vzome-viewer style="width: 100%; height: 60vh"  show-scenes="true"